Welcome to Year 4!

 Reading

 The children are constantly reading throughout our curriculum and in our daily whole class reading sessions.
 However, to really help them progress and to support their enjoyment of reading, they should be reading at home most nights.
-The children have chosen a book from our school library although please feel free to choose books from home or the local library.
-We ask that you try and read with your child as much as possible.
+Please try and read with your child as much as possible.
 We know it is hard to fit everything in, but reading offers valuable models for sentence structure, fuels their imagination, improves their knowledge of the world and also offers them some much needed calm time.
 We recommended that, despite their fluency, children should read with an adult regularly to check their understanding of the text.
-Please make a small note or initial in the child's home book, once you have read with your child.

 Spellings

-Spellings are stuck in the children's home books each week.
-We learn and revisit these in class, including using them to support our handwriting practise.
-It is vital that your child takes times to look at and learn these, so they become embedded into their work.
+Spellings will be stuck in their home books each Monday.
+We will be learning these in class, including using them to support our handwriting practise.
+There will be no formal test, but it is vital that your child takes times to look at these at home and try to learn them, so they become embedded into their work.
 Be creative with learning – writing out in chalk, repeating in the car, using pens in the baths – any way to engage them.
 Always check your child understands the meaning of their spellings as this will help to broaden their vocabulary.

-We want all the children to be happy in school, so if you have any worries or concerns, please contact us on dojo.
+So far, we have had a super start to the year and we are excited with the learning planned.
+We want all the children to be happy in school, so if you have any worries or concerns, please email the office or contact us on dojo.

 Many thanks,